adilbaig/ubjsond/README.markdown

 	ubjson = encode(int.max, "Hello World!", byte.max, true, null); // This template supports multiple arguments Element[] elements = decode(ubjson); // And decode

-A more flexible way to create and manipulate ubjson objects is to use the elements template function
+A more flexible way to create and manipulate ubjson objects is to use the 'elements' template

-	Element[] elements = elements("Hello, "World!"); //2 string elements
+	Element[] elms = elements("Hello, "World!", int.max); //2 string and an 'int' element

 Create an array of strings